vesecikaaqii/MachineLearning/README.md

  Humidity dominates the temperature prediction, followed by the seasonal (`month_*`) and diurnal (`hour_*`) cyclic features — a physically sensible ranking for a 31-day, hourly dataset that straddles a seasonal transition. `precipitation` is near-zero because rainfall rarely drives temperature on an hour-by-hour basis.

-### Note on the evaluation split

-Phase II uses a **random 80 / 20 train/test split**, which is the standard practice for supervised regression tasks.
-However, because the dataset is hourly and strongly autocorrelated in time, a random split lets adjacent hours of the same city end up on opposite sides of the partition (e.g. Pristina at 04:00 in train, Pristina at 05:00 in test).
-These neighbouring rows have nearly identical temperatures, which gives the model an easier task than it would face in production.

-The practical consequence is a **mild temporal leakage**: the Phase II metrics (MAE ≈ 1.04 °C, R² ≈ 0.91) should be read as the **upper bound** of the model's true generalisation capability, not as the honest forecasting error.

-This is an expected limitation of the Phase II baseline, not a defect — a diagnostic regression does not need a forecasting-grade split.
-Phase III re-evaluates the same model on a **chronological hold-out** (train on the first ~25 days, test on the last ~6 days — see §A.2 of the Phase III plan) to measure the true forecasting skill.
-The gap between the random-split metrics and the chronological-split metrics quantifies the leakage.

 ## Phase II Conclusions

 1. **A single supervised algorithm — Random Forest Regressor — was successfully trained**.